 If you aren’t sure what sounds fun, create a long list.
 Tape it to a wall and rank the items you wrote down.
 Figure out how much each item costs and write down the amount next to the activity, event, or object you want to buy.

 Taking the time to generate a list forces you to think carefully about your options.
 Supersavers hate to waste money, so this is a way to prevent you from buying something that doesn’t provide joy.

 How would you like to spend your money?
-Do you want to take a snowboarding adventure?
-Do you want to buy an espresso machine?
-Add them both to the list.
+Do you want to take a snowboarding adventure, buy an espresso machine, or impulse shop in a thrift store?

 You can add scratch-off lotto tickets if you want.
 The goal is to spend this money in ways that excite you.
 If you can’t wait to rub off the silver parts of that lotto ticket, then buy yourself one with the money you saved.

 Don’t limit yourself at this moment in time.
 Instead, write down even the wildest ideas.
 You can prioritize and prune later.

 How Much Should You Spend on Fun Money?

 How much should you spend on fun money?
 Should it be a percentage of your overall income?
 A set dollar amount?
 Well, that depends on your money-saving timeline.